Frequently Asked Questions

 What kind of service projects will we do?

 At Camp Restore, we believe that the best volunteer is one who is able to use their unique skills and abilities to serve others.

-With this in mind, we work to provide volunteer groups with a wide array of opportunities for service throughout the New Orleans area.
+With this in mind, we work to provide volunteer groups with a wide array of opportunities for service throughout the New Orleans and Baton Rouge.
 Our volunteer coordinators work with group leaders to determine what types of projects are a good fit for their groups’ unique skills and interests.
-Our service projects fall into two broad categories, construction and community projects.

 What does it cost to stay at Camp Restore?